jiayihu/blog/src/articles/github-comments.md

 ### The script

-I based my script on the post [Using GitHub to host blog comments: a working example](http://hydroecology.net/using-github-to-host-blog-comments/), but it comes without dependencies and written modern ES6 Javascript.
+I based my script on the post [Using GitHub to host blog comments: a working example](http://hydroecology.net/using-github-to-host-blog-comments/), but it comes without dependencies and written in modern ES6 Javascript.
 Remember to transpile it to ES5 using [Babel](https://babeljs.io).

 The complete script can be found on my blog repo at [/src/js/modules/comments.js](https://github.com/jiayihu/blog/blob/master/src/js/modules/comments.js).
 Note that the strange CSS classes you'll see are from [Tachyons](http://tachyons.io), used to build the UI with Atomic CSS.